 As the Company operates in a highly regulated industry, comprehensive background checks are conducted on short-listed candidates for directorship or senior executive appointments to demonstrate that the individual is suitable to be associated with the gaming industry.
-Background checks include character, experience, education, criminal record, bankruptcy history and any other integrity checks considered appropriate by the Board.
+Background checks include

 The selected candidate is required to complete all necessary casino regulatory checks and obtain probity clearance before they can be unconditionally appointed as a Director or a senior executive.
-Such checks have been undertaken in relation to all current Directors and senior executives, and will be undertaken in respect of Anne Ward and David Foster (whose appointments as Non-Executive Directors were announced to ASX on 15 August 2022 and any future candidates prior to their unconditional appointment as a Director or senior executive.
+Such checks have been undertaken in relation to all current Directors and certain senior executives, and are being undertaken in respect of Toni Thornton and Peter Hodgson (whose proposed appointments as independent non-executive directors were announced to ASX on 11 November 2022 and 6 July 2023, respectively), and will be undertaken for all future candidates prior to their formal appointment as a director or relevant senior executive.